roboconf/roboconf.github.io/en/new/new-and-noteworthy-0.4.md

 ## Apache Storm Tutorial

-A tutorial was written to show how one can deploy a small Big Data stack based on [Apache Storm](https://storm.apache.org/).
+A tutorial was written to show how one can deploy a light &laquo; Big Data &raquo; stack based on [Apache Storm](https://storm.apache.org/).
 It explains the basis of Storm, how its deployment is managed by Roboconf and how to run it.

 <img src="/resources/img/nn-0.4-apache-storm-with-roboconf.png" alt="Apache Storm with Roboconf" class="gs" />